bethsmith0623/SEI-CC_4/work/w10/d5/02-updating-state-react.md

   }
 ```

-A refresh of the sandbox's browser should display something like this:
+The sandbox's browser should display something like this:

 <img src="https://i.imgur.com/6kgAgZS.png">